eleni-chr/FibonacciFun/README.md

 # FibonacciFun
 Various functions relating to the Fibonacci series

+Functions written by Eleni Christoforidou in MATLAB R2022b.

 ## Functions

 1. *fibonacci*: The function returns the n-th element of the Fibonacci sequence, as specified by the input.